Frequently Asked Questions

-Telligen will use Milliman Care Guidelines (MCG) for all non-psychiatric services.
-For cases involving psychiatric services, Telligen will use medical necessity criteria developed by the state.
+Telligen uses MCG (formerly Milliman Care Guidelines) for all non-psychiatric services.
+For cases involving psychiatric services, Telligen uses medical necessity criteria developed by the state.

 Telligen’s scope of work for Idaho Medicaid does not include any reviews for medical transportation.
-Medical transportation providers will not need to submit any documentation to Telligen for review.
+Medical transportation providers do not need to submit any documentation to Telligen for review.

-Telligen’s schedule for continued stay reviews will be based by the specifics of each case.
-The medical necessity criteria that will be used (Milliman’s MCG criteria) includes an “optimal length of stay” for each case which will be the basis for scheduling continued stay reviews.
-This is likely to result in a different schedule than was used by the previous vendor.
+Telligen’s schedule for continued stay reviews are based by the specifics of each case.
+The medical necessity criteria used (MCG) includes an “optimal length of stay” for each case which is the basis for scheduling continued stay reviews.

-Will the state continue to perform prior authorization on certain cases or will Telligen take over this activity?
+Does the state continue to perform prior authorization on certain cases or did Telligen take over this activity?

-The state will continue to perform prior authorization for specified services as they have done in the past.
-There is no change in this activity as a result of the new UR contract with Telligen.
+The state continues to perform prior authorization for specified services as they have done in the past.
+There is no change in this activity as a result of the UR contract with Telligen.

-Telligen will review all services included on the list of diagnosis and procedure codes requiring prior authorization, regardless of the location or type of provider.
-Services not included on the list will not be subject to review.
+Telligen reviews all services included on the list of diagnosis and procedure codes requiring prior authorization, regardless of the location or type of provider.
+Services not included on the list are not subject to review.

 Medication review is not included in Telligen’s scope of work with Idaho Medicaid.

-How long will Telligen take to complete reviews?
+How long does Telligen take to complete reviews?